Share your experiences. Help find answers.Start

 (Entire sign-up process should take about 5 minutes)

 Who can participate

-If you may have been exposed, know someone who has been exposed, are at high risk of infection, or received a COVID-19 vaccine
+If you may have been exposed, tested for COVID-19 (no matter what the result was), or received a COVID-19 vaccine

 Over the age of 18

 How your data will be protected

 All data will be highly secured using best-practices and will only be available for authorized uses.